 Clark sys on this day he talked with a victim of Buitrago, who told him the priest befriended her family during his time at St. Mark the Evangelist Catholic Church in Plano.

 At the time, the victim said, she was around 5 to 7 years old and that her parents were in the midst of a divorce.
-Buitrago, she told Clark, would kiss her on the mouth and he would move her body back and forth and his penis would become erect when she sat on his lap.
+Buitrago, she told Clark, would kiss her on the mouth and he would move her body back and forth when she sat on his lap, which made his penis erect.

 Also on this date, Clark said, Dallas police requested all claimant files "regarding priests, clergy, bishops, nuns, teachers, deacons, or any current or former staff of the Dallas Catholic Diocese."